cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 Inevitably, the day came when we hit the limits and needed a new promotion engine.
 The most important pain points we had to address were:

 - **Limited search functionality.** Our marketers struggled to effectively manage the campaigns due to limited search functionality that severely impacted the discoverability and governance of the campaigns.
 - **Weak market isolation.** Promotions were global, meaning they could not be scoped to specific markets.
-This was poorly aligned with Emma’s decentralized marketing organization, and led to high business risk as markets could easily interfere with each other.
+This was poorly aligned with Emma’s decentralized marketing organization and led to high business risk as markets could easily interfere with each other.
 - **Inefficient evaluations.** Due to global promotions, all promotions rules were evaluated for each cart.
 For an organization where the vast majority of promotions are market-specific, this implies a lot of unnecessary evaluations.
 - **No support for dynamic bundles.** Dynamics bundles are heavily used by our marketing teams, and there was no native support for them, leading to complicated and error-prone workarounds.
 - **Hitting scalability limits.** We were rapidly approaching hard limits on the number of campaigns we could run.